 During the month of February Food Matters Manitoba got the chance to gather with manoomin (wild rice) harvesters, teachers, cooks and community members from Wabaseemoong First Nation, along with the Natural Resources Institute and Human Nutritional Sciences from the University of Manitoba.

-The event was organized for the group to come together and perfect two separate manoomin granola recipes.
-This was an opportunity to experiment with manoomin in a non-traditional way, and once again connect with the Wabaseemoong manoomin harvesters that we took part in during the fall of 2016.
+The event was organized for the group to come together and perfect two manoomin granola recipes.
+This was an opportunity to experiment with manoomin in a non-traditional way, and once again connect with the Wabaseemoong manoomin harvesters that took us along on a harvest in the fall of 2016.

-Cooking with manoomin that everyone work hard at harvesting in the fall was a very rewarding experience.
-There is no better way of creating connecting with community members than cooking together in the kitchen.
+Cooking with manoomin that everyone worked hard at harvesting in the fall was a very rewarding experience.
+There is no better way of creating connections than cooking together in the kitchen.
 Taste testing the different recipes was the best part of the granola experiment; but the final mark will be determined by the students in the breakfast program.